If you want to increase weight loss and build fat-free mass simultaneously, you can perform weighted HIIT workouts with dumbbells.

 - Raise your right knee until it comes close to the dumbbell, and then land your feet on the ground.

 - As you land your right leg on the ground, repeat the same movement with your left leg.
-And continue for 30 seconds and then rest for 30 seconds.

 10. Dumbbell Thruster

-How to do the Dumbbell thruster
+Steps to do the Dumbbell thruster

 - Stand upright with your feet hip-width apart with holding a pair of dumbbells in your hands, bend your elbows and keep the dumbbells across your shoulder, palms facing each other.